Detailed course offerings (Time Schedule) are available for

 Topics of current interest in industrial engineering.
 Prerequisite: graduate standing in Industrial Engineering or permission of instructor.
 Credit/no-credit only.
 Offered: Sp.

-Covers systems engineering, project management, finance, economics, and a seminar on global technical topics.
+Covers systems engineering, project management, finance and economics in a global environment.
 Offered: jointly with A A 595; AW.

 Project-based systems design course.
 Prerequisite: A A/INDE 595.
 Offered: jointly with A A 596; Sp.

 View course details in MyPlan: IND E 596